 - Your lender might charge a hefty fee to initiate a bi-weekly payment plan

 - You might not be in a position to pay extra every month

 - You might not be able to pay the same amount every month

 - It might be easier for you to make a lump sum payment once each year

-One alternative is to divide your yearly payment by twelve and add that figure to each monthly payment, designating it as a payment toward's the principal balance.
+One alternative is to divide your yearly payment by 12 and add that figure to each monthly payment, designating it as a payment towards the principal balance.
 Your loan payment coupon might have a blank line for that purpose.
 If not, call your lender's customer service department and ask how to make additional payments towards the principal.

-For the loan in the previous scenario, you would divide $899 by twelve to find the extra amount to include with your payment, $75.
+For the loan in the previous scenario, you would divide $899 by 12 to find the extra amount to include with your payment, $75.